 This was "Mama".
-Standing fike-fike, strong, resembling a proud Indian woman worn with the years but unbowed.
-She goes swiftly about the house spreading light in all the dark places, challenging us all to be honest to the best in us.
+Standing fite-fite, strong, resembling a proud Indian woman worn with the years but unbowed.
+She goes swiftly about the house spreading light in all the dark places, challenging us all to be henest to the best in us.
 Kathleen Conwell of Skidmore had worked in Lee County on voter-registration along with Peggie Dammond of Boston University and Penny Patch of Swarthmore.
-In spite of bomb seares, shootings, throats -- face to face -- of death, and the searcity even of the bare necessities of life, we walked along lonely roads, flirting with death but loving life enough to desire it for others.
+In spite of bomb scares, shootings, threats - face to face - of death, and the scareity even of the bare necessities of life, we walked along lonely roads, flirting with death but loving life enough to desire it for others.
 "Mama" was always there, a symbol of hope in an x area where it seems that everyone is too afraid to weep where the world can hear.
 Here, we worked and thought together, always searching for the best way.
-Sometimes I wonder if the country knows that deep in the heart of Dixie, in the land of the Eastland and Thurmond and Ellender and Sparkman and Russell, there is a young band of "new barbarians" living in the backwoods with the gentle people of oppression.
+Dixie, in the land of the Eastland and Thurmond and Ellender and Ellender and Ellender and Ellender and Ellender and in the backwoods with the gentle people of oppression.
 I am afraid that few know of our sufferings in the Deep South.
 One hears that the Student Non-Vielent Coordinating Committee is waging war, non-violent war against the political structure of the South by getting people to register and vote.
-One hears that on such a date one, two, three, four churches have been burned and six houses have been shot into by nightriders, that three persons have been shot one man killed, but that they have not stopped in attempts to register more people in spite of overwhelming odds.

-Only a few know Larry Rubin of Anthoch and John O'Neal or Chice Neblett of Southern Illinois University.
-A handful of people in the Jack country know Extra Chatfield of Trinity College and Faith Holssert of Herdly organs from Bindford of the Unroll of the Holssert of Herdly organs from Bindford of the Unroll of the Unroll of the Southern Barnard College.
-But mobody really knows the "new barbarians".
-Our country's people have not seen the thinking man who would accept dusty roads in place of the four-lane "super dupers" of today.
-It is of these times hard for a man to understand another who is willing to trade right now the a '63 Gadillae for an opportunity to suffer.
-It is even harder for others to te identify with those of us who refuse to be successful, to be the best no matter what, to climb the highest mountain no matter how, to eat of eaten, to kill before you are killed.
-The "new barbarians" refuse to the in Rome or Greece at the best tables but prefer to share the hog for the of the oppressed.
-This is strong talk.
-But there are those who live it.
-A few day must arise but it will never comewithout the conscious efforts of earnest people working with all that they are worth.
-When we XINE to an in \southwest xanihana Georgia in October 1961, we offered before the people our minds and bodies.
+One hears that on such a date one, two, three, four churches have been burned and six houses have been shot into by night-riders, that three persons have been shot one man killed, but that they have not stopped in attempts to register more people in spite of over- Only a few know Larry Rubin of Anthoch and John O'Neal or Chico Neblett of Southern Illinois University.
+A handful of people in the Jack country know fine Chatfield of Trinity College and Faith Holsaert of Afficially any network of the Chardle of The Thomas Internal of the John Chardle of The John Cha A New day must arise but it will never comewithout the conscious efforts came Albany of earnest people working with all that they are worth.
+When we know to southwest known Georgia in October 1961, we offered before the people our minds and bodies.
 That was all we had.
 Three months later, nearly a thousand bodies and minds were being offered before us.
-In Lee, Terrell and Sumter counties we are receiving comparable response from the people.
+In Lee, Terrell and Sunter counties we are receiving comparable response from the people.
 In Sumter County there is one recent example.
 On Thursday, December 6, the home of Trim Porter was burned to the ground.
 He had left two small children at his home to go to a store a couple of miles away.
 He returned to find his children frozen with fear, lying in a ditch.
 When they revived they reported that a white man came in a blue car and told them to a go down the road.

-This man, the eldest deacen of the only church in Sunter County which permits us to have voter-registration meetings, has been shot at, intimidated, and now has been alshed to leave Sunter County.
+This man, the eldest deacen of the only church in Sunter County which permits us to have veter-registration meetings, has been shot at, intimidated, and now has been asked to leave Sunter County.
 This man is an elderly person.
 He has lived in this area all his life.
-He is tired and na wants a to rest from the world, but he must find new roots in old age.
+He is tired and mak wants m to rest from the world, but he must find new roots in old age.